wp-plugins/google-integration-toolkit/readme.txt

 * Integration with Google Webmasters Tools (both verification methods are supported: meta tag and verification file);
 * Integration with Google Analytics (with optional Google Analytics - Google AdSense integration);
-* RSS/Atom Feeds tagging - you can track visitors coming from your feed using Google Analytics
+* RSS/Atom Feeds tagging - you can track visitors coming from your feed using Google Analytics;
+* AdSense Section Targeting - improve AdSense ads targeting

 More features soon!